gamedev-manchester/Website/readme.md

 also create a database called gamedev, or w.e you want but change the DB_DATABASE accordingly i think secret can be anything, not really sure what it does right now.

+to run the webserver use the command `npm run dev`, this should run the server on `localhost:8080` by default

+might need to setup nodemon globaly, not sure command is `npm install -g nodemon` if running the server doesnt work